TeachBooks/mirror_mude_book/book/sandbox/1-7-continuous/Param_distr.md

 ## Inverse CDF

 Often, in regulations and guidelines, it is required to design our structure or system for a value which is not exceeded more than $p$ percent of the time.
-Thus, we are facing the opposite problem: what is the value of the random variable, $x$ whose non-exceedance probability has a specified value, $p$?
+Thus, we are facing the opposite problem: what is the value of the random variable, $x$, whose non-exceedance probability has a specified value, $p$?
 The solution is simple: the inverse of the CDF, $x = F^{-1}(p)$.
 As previously mentioned, the CDF is just an equation which in most occasions can be solved analytically, so we just need to work through the formula and calculate $x$ given $p$.